cloudmesh-community/book/chapters/class/516/quicktips.md

 #### List of Deliverables

+You have plenty of time to execute a wonderful project, but you need to work consistently on it.
+Starting one week before the deadline will be disastrous.

 In general, your deliverables will include the following (We will address and explain them in a Lab):